aurelienlair/rest/README.md

 <
 ```

+The characteristics of a `DELETE` request are:

+* it is [idempotent](https://en.wikipedia.org/wiki/Idempotence) which means that we can make that same call repeatedly it will produce the same result.
+* it is *not* safe, meaning they are only intended for deleting resources (while GET/HEAD HTTP methods do not modify resources)

 7. OPTIONS

 The OPTIONS method represents a request for information about the communication options available on the request/response chain identified by the Request-URI.
 This method allows the client to determine the options and/or requirements associated with a resource, or the capabilities of a server, without implying a resource action or initiating a resource retrieval.